Solon Township, Leelanau County, Michigan: Geography

 According to the United States Census Bureau, the township has a total area of 29.7 square miles (76.9 km^{2}), of which 26.6 square miles (68.9 km^{2}) is land and 3.1 square miles (8.0 km^{2}) (10.40%) is water.

+The southern end of Lake Leelanau is located within Solon Township.

 Climate

 This climatic region has large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Solon Township has a humid continental climate, abbreviated "Dfb" on climate maps.